WRITTEN BY MICHELLE DZISIAK • 3 min

 Michelle is a Marketing Specialist with a background as a classroom teacher.

-Let’s dive in to hear about Cindy’s experience with Klassroom’s Teacher Certification Program and her journey to becoming a licensed secondary mathematics teacher in Hawai’i.
+Let’s dive in to hear about Maris’ experience with Teach Away’s Teacher Certification Program in Hawai’i and how it helped her fast-track her way into a classroom of her very own.

 2. Why did you decide to take an alternative route to become a licensed teacher instead of the traditional education path?